 Does it cost?

 Yes, initially.
 However, automated shading has been developing in recent times.
-Simple, cost effective motors, cabling methods and control options have made intelligent shading a much more considered, viable option for buildings.
-A dynamic shading solution reduces energy consumption by reducing the requirements for artificial light, heating and cooling of a building.
+Simple, cost-effective motors, cabling methods and control options have made intelligent shading a much more considered, viable option for buildings.
+A dynamic shading solution reduces energy consumption by reducing the requirements for artificial light, and heating and cooling of a building.
 In short, automated shading reduces operational costs and saves money.

 Automated shading is recognised by building codes, criteria and standards such as PART L, LEED V4, THE WELL Standard, EPBD Directive and can often increase a building’s sustainability credentials.